The Value of Service Rate Flexibility in an M/M/1 Queue with Admission Control: Computational Results

 \section{Computational Results}

-In this section we present the results of some computational experiments, which explore the value of service rate flexibility and the influence of the service rate switch option on the optimal admission policy.
-In the previous sections it was established analytically that when $R\leq\frac{c}{\delta}$ the service rate flexibility is essentially of no value.
-This is so because from Proposition \ref{cntcombadm}, $B^s\geq B^d+1$, thus either the system stops accepting customers before the higher service rate is used, or the higher service rate is employed at the last state before the rejection sign is posted.
-Theorem \ref{vof_novalue} further implies that in this case the optimal admission thresholds are the same with and without the service rate switch option.
-However, even if $R>\frac{c}{\delta}$, it may still be true that $B^s\geq B^d+1$ and thus $\hat{B}^{d}=B^d$.
+In this section we present the results of some computational experiments, which explore the value of service rate flexibility and the influence of the service rate switch option on the optimal admission policy for the discounted profit maximization problem with service payment before and after service and the average profit maximization problem with service payment upon customers admission.

-Our first numerical experiment demonstrates that, although the relationship between $R$ and $\frac{c}{\delta}$ by itself does not uniquely characterize the value of service rate flexibility, it provides a good approximation for such a characterization.
-To do so, we consider a system with $\lambda=5,\;\mu_l=3,\;\mu_h=5,\;c=6,\;h(x)=x^2,\;\beta=0.5$ and varying value of $R$.

-Figure \ref{serflexdg} shows the relative value of the service rate flexibility as a fraction of the total profit of the combined problem at state $(0,0)$ (panel (a)).
-We observe that the relative value of the service flexibility is increasing in $R$, when $R>\frac{c}{\delta}$.
-Panel (b) shows the service and admission thresholds for the combined and the admission problem.
-The service threshold is decreasing in $R$, while both admission thresholds $B^d$ and $\hat{B}^d$ are increasing.